The J-1 Waiver - How To Waive the Two-Year Home Residency Requirement

 2) If your participation in a research or a project sponsored by a U.S. government agency has sufficient importance to that agency, the agency can apply to the U.S. Department of State for a waiver for you in its interest.

-3) The IGA applications can be used by foreign physicians, who agree to serve in medically under-served areas,
+3) The IGA applications can be used by foreign physicians, who agree to serve in medically under-served areas.

-4. The J-1 Waiver Option - Request by a Designated State Department of Public Health or Its Equivalent, or Called CONRAD
+3) You may need time to become acquainted with your project colleagues who will be writing recommendation letters on your behalf.5.
+The J-1 Waiver Option - Request by a Designated State Department of Public Health or Its Equivalent, or Called CONRAD

 2) who agrees to begin employment at that facility within 90 days of receiving such a waiver, and

-5. The J-1 Waiver Option - Exceptional Hardship to a United States Citizen (or Legal Permanent Resident) Spouse or Child
+6. The J-1 Waiver Option - Exceptional Hardship to a United States Citizen (or Legal Permanent Resident) Spouse or Child

 If an exchange visitor can demonstrate that his or her departure from the United States would cause exceptional hardship to his or her U.S. citizen or legal permanent resident spouse or child, he or she may apply for an exceptional hardship waiver.
 But mere separation from family is not considered to be sufficient to establish exceptional hardship.